kellywx/Posture-Corrector/README.md

-# Posture-Corrector
+# Posture-Body

-Project Title is a Chrome extension designed to help users maintain good posture while working on their computers by providing real-time posture monitoring and corrective feedback
+**Posture-Body** is a Chrome extension designed to help users maintain good posture while working on their computers by providing real-time posture monitoring and corrective feedback

 ## Description